tonysheng/Introduction-to-Cryptoasset-Mining/README.md

 ![Introduction to Cryptoasset Mining Cover](img/book-cover-750w.jpg)
 ## Book Source and Build System

-This repository contains the source code for the book "Introduction to Cryptoasset Mining" by Tony Sheng
+This repository contains the source code for the book "Introduction to Cryptoasset Mining" by [Tony Sheng](https://twitter.com/tonysheng)

 The source code of the book itself (/chapters) is licensed CC-BY-NC-ND

-Intend to use a fork of https://github.com/akosma/eBook-Template for the build system
+## Affiliate links and donations

+To maintain objectivity, there are no affiliate links contained in this book.
+All Amazon links are Amazon Smile links.
+If you wish to support the author, you can donate BTC or ETH to the following addresses:

+BTC: 17FzHrLW3wrb3S7CqZmbLn3hvSUXtg7wi4
+ETH: 0x7a364D25c4b0830733d3470DDFFeA3B6979D6944

 ## Current version

 Version 0: working draft

+### Tasks

+V0 tasks

+- [ ] Copy editing
+- [ ] Source all images
+- [ ] Link to helpful resources and suggested hardware

+V1 tasks

+- [ ] Acquire fresh assembly pictures for Section 3
+- [ ] Get comment from GPU and PSU makers on power and cable safety
+- [ ] Add sections for other OS (ethos, simpleos, linux)
+- [ ] Source protips from experienced miners

+V2 tasks

+- [ ] Build a database of benchmarks by GPU, Algorithm, Miner, OC settings

 ## Contributing

 The goal of this book is to provide an open-source resource for the cryptoasset mining community.
-Pull requests are welcome (and encouraged!).
+Pull requests are encouraged.

 ## Table of Contents